 The Diego Rivera Mural Project, sponsored by City College of San Francisco, has as its mission the return of the mural to the position of public importance and influence envisioned by its creator.
+The 2020 SFMOMA Diego Rivera's America exhibition will do much to expand the exposure of the mural.

 The organizers of the 1940 Golden Gate International Exposition commissioned Diego Rivera to paint a large-scale fresco during the run of the fair.
 It was the centerpiece of Art in Action, an innovative exhibit where fairgoers could watch artists create their work.
 Several of these works of art adorn the CCSF Ocean Campus.